 Benefits of an Outpatient Rehab Center in Boston

-Many people who struggle with substance use disorder don’t have the option to commit to full-time addiction treatment.
+Many people who struggle with substance use disorder don’t have the option to commit to full-time rehab programs.

 What Happens in Intensive Outreach Treatment Program?